turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 * Understand what mocking and stubbing is and why we would use it.

 ## Vocabulary

 * Mock
 * Stub

 ## Warmup

-* In Black Thursday, how many of your tests are loading CSV data?
-How many tests rely on other classes?
-* Have you attempted to adjust those tests/your code to not rely on CSV data?
-Had any luck?
+With your partner, take 3 minutes to google an ‘action’ actor or movie you like, and find a picture of the actor(s) and their stunt double(s).
+Answer these questions…
+- What do they have in common?
+- What is different about their jobs?
+- Why does the production company hire this double?
+How does it impact the actors job?
+- When you watch a movie, it is usually obvious that a different human is acting a scene out?
+Does it change your movie-watching experience?
+Explain.

 ## Paired Exercise

 ### Setup

-To get access to methods that create mocks and stubs, we'll need to install and require `mocha`.
+To get access to methods that create mocks and stubs, we'll need to install and require the `mocha` gem.
+A gem is a package of code that someone else wrote.
+We bring them in to projects to make our lives easier!

 ```bash
 gem install mocha